 Family members remember the sound of him at work — alternately tapping away on his old typewriter and laughing out loud at a new scene.

-All in all, he published 36 Northwestern novels and story collections.
+All in all, James B Hendryx published over 50 books, 36 of them Northwestern novels and story collections.

 W RYERSON JOHNSON Walter Ryerson Johnson (1901-1995) was born in Divernon, Illinois.
 He attended the University of Illinois and worked as a coal miner, warehouse manager and seaman, as well as travelling extensively throughout the US and Canada.